aliutiev/portfolio/cryptography/README.md

-Crpytography assignment to encipher and decipher basic text messages using basic cryptography techniques.
+Sample assignment to encipher and decipher basic text messages using basic cryptography techniques.